Session ONE – Utilising Big Data Analytics to Extract Value and Achieve Actionable Business Insights

 - Manage and implement a secure and scalable Big Data architecture

-- Explore industry best requirements, legalities and regulations
+- Explore industry best requirements, ethics and governance mechanisms

 - Improve operational efficiencies and enhance long-term success of data initiatives

 - Cultural change and organisational adoption of data